 Which toothbrush should I choose?

 The best toothbrush varies from person to person, and from mouth to mouth.
-We know that many people choose toothbrushes based on old habits, choosing to get the same type of toothbrush you always have, just because you always did.
+We know that many people choose toothbrushes based on old habits, choosing to get the same type you always have, just because you always did.
 Sound familiar?
 If this is the case, you may have overlooked a brush that suits you better.

 CHOOSING A TOOTHBRUSH: SIZE AND HARDNESS OF THE BRUSH HEAD